First home owner’s grant (FHOG) NSW: Eligibility & incentive

 Additional incentives for first home buyers in New South Wales

-To help first-time buyers in Sydney and NSW, those eligible won’t pay any transfer duty when purchasing properties valued at $80,000 or less, and this will come at a reduced rate for those buying properties worth between $80,000 and $1 million.
+To help first-time buyers in Sydney and NSW, those eligible won’t pay any transfer duty when purchasing properties valued at $800,000 or less, and this will come at a reduced rate for those buying properties worth between $800,000 and $1 million.

 If you purchase vacant land for less than $350,000 to begin building on, there will be no transfer duty; for vacant land valued between $350,000 and $450,000, a reduced transfer duty rate applies.

-There are also other schemes that may help first-time buyers, including the First Home Super Saver Scheme, which lets you use your superannuation fund to save for your home, or the Shared Equity Home Buyer Helper, which helps eligible home buyers to buy their own home with as little as 2 per cent deposit.
+There are also other schemes that may help first-time buyers, including the First Home Super Saver Scheme, which lets you use your superannuation fund to save for your home, or the Shared Equity Home Buyer Helper, which helps eligible home buyers to buy their own home with as little as 2% deposit.
 The NSW Government contributes a part of the purchase price in exchange for an equal interest in the property.

 Wrapping up